AztecProtocol/aztec-connect/markdown/code_laws/001_default_exports.md

 # Default Exports

-Don't ever use default exports, except when using a third party libraries that provides no alternative.
+Don't use default exports, except when using a third party libraries that provides no alternative.
-It leads to naming confusions, and robs the compiler of various insights.
+It leads to naming confusions, and robs the compiler of various insights, which hinder refactoring tools.

 ### Yes Example